Historic Landmarks

 Sedona Historic Landmarks

-Chapel of the Holy Cross, 1956, 780 Chapel Road, National Register
+Chapel of the Holy Cross, 1956, 780 Chapel Road, National Register (Pictured to the Right)

-The Chapel is owned and maintained by the Roman Catholic Diocese of Phoenix and St. John Vianney Catholic Church of Sedona and is located on leased U.S. Forest Service land.
-Open to the public.
+• The Chapel is owned and maintained by the Roman Catholic Diocese of Phoenix and St. John Vianney Catholic Church of Sedona.

 Chapel at Tlaquepaque, early 1970's, 366 SR 179

-Created by Abe Miller, the design, aesthetics and symbolism reflect the artisans of the Mexican Culture that he observed in his travels.
-The Chapel is privately owned, but open to the public for special events.
+• Created by Abe Miller, the design, aesthetics and symbolism reflect the artisans of the Mexican Culture that he observed in his travels.

 Cook Cemetery, 1918, 115 Airport Road

-First used circa 1918, and established as a formal cemetery by Henry Cook in 1930.
-Sedona Schnebly and her family are buried here along with other pioneer families including Brewer, Cook, Hedges, Parker, Pirtle, Purtymun, Smith, Thomas and Van Deren.
+• Sedona Schnebly and her family are buried here along with other pioneer families including Brewer, Cook, Hedges, Parker, Pirtle, Purtyman, Smith, Thomas and Van Deren.

 Hart Store, 1926, 100 Brewer Road, National Register

-First store in Sedona, built for L. E. "Dad" Hart by Frank Jackson.
-Part of the original commercial center of Sedona.
-Now the Hummingbird House gift shop.
+• First store in Sedona, built for L. E. "Dad" Hart by Frank Jackson.

-George Jordan’s Sales Building, 1939, 479 N SR 89A
+George Jordan’s Sales Building, 1939, 470 N SR 89A (Pictured to the Right)

 Jordan Ranch, 1931-1947, 735 Jordan Road, National Register

-Early farm and orchard development in Sedona.
-Now the Sedona Heritage Museum and Park.
+• Early farm and orchard development in Sedona.

 Pumphouse, USFS, 1935, 251 SR 179, National Register

-Constructed by the Civilian Conservation Corps to serve the Ranger Station, Hart ranch and others.
+• Constructed by the Civilian Conservation Corps to serve the Ranger Station, Hart Ranch and others.

 Pushmataha Building, 1957 or 1960, 360 Brewer Road

-Built in the Old-West style for a museum and named after a Choctaw Chief.
-Now offices for Keep Sedona Beautiful (not open to public).
+• Built in the Old-West style for a museum and named after a Choctaw Chief.

 Ranger Station, 1917/1934, 250 Brewer Road, National Register